ClaspTV/vizbee-chromecast-demo-app/README.md

-# Vizbee-Integrated Chromecast Receiver App
+# Vizbee Chromecast Demo App

 This application demonstrates how to integrate Vizbee casting functionality into a Google Cast Application Framework (CAF) receiver app.
 It combines the capabilities of both platforms to provide a comprehensive casting solution.